 How to Glaze Cheesecake Pops and Other Frozen Desserts Without Condensation or a Thick Shell

-A thin glaze on cheesecake pops and other frozen desserts comes from three things working together: a fully frozen but dry dessert surface, a glaze that stays fluid rather than heavy, and quick dipping without leaving the dessert in warm air.
-Condensation usually appears when a very cold dessert meets humid room air, while a thick shell usually means the glaze is too viscous or the dessert stays in it too long.
-Preparing the station in advance, using enough fat in the glaze, and dipping small batches usually solves most problems.
+A thin glaze on cheesecake pops and other frozen desserts depends on three things working together: the dessert must be fully frozen but dry on the outside, the glaze must stay fluid and warm enough to flow rather than pile up, and the dipping has to be done quickly without letting the dessert sit in warm air.
+Condensation usually appears when a very cold dessert meets humid room air, while a thick shell often comes from a glaze that is too viscous, too cool, or sweetened in a way that makes it grainy.
+Preparing the station in advance, keeping white or milk-style glaze roughly around 40-45 °C, and decorating immediately in small batches usually solves most problems.

 Read